The council has a duty to divide its area into polling districts and designate polling places for each district and review them every five years.

 Schools currently used as polling places, have received notification of the dates of the next scheduled elections to be held in the borough, for the next 10 years to allow Head teachers to plan for these dates in advance.

-Comments and initial proposals of the Acting Returning Officer
+Comments and responses to the initial proposals of the Acting Returning Officer

-The Acting Returning Officer has made some comments and initial proposals on the current polling districts and polling places used at the UK Parliamentary (General) Election on 4 July 2024.
-Maps showing the current and proposed polling district boundaries and polling places are available.
+The Acting Returning Officer made some comments and initial proposals on the polling districts and polling places used at the UK Parliamentary (General) Election on 4 July 2024.